MarcoPelazza/Synth101/README.md

  <div>Dry/wet knob: Sets how heavy the wah wah effect is whith respect to the input signal</div>

  <h3>General settings</h3>
- <p>In addiction is possible to set the master volume, the pan and the overall ON/OFF from the respective knobs and button, whereas the arrows permit to swap the pedals order.</p>
+ <p>It is possible to set the master volume, the pan and the overall ON/OFF from the respective knobs and button, whereas the arrows permit to swap the pedals order.</p>